a-flyleaf/ygbtdm/cast/gary.md

 <section markdown="1" id="desc" class="wrap">
 - Name: Gary!
 - Favorite color: Red!
 - Likes: Hockey, chilling with his bros, making friends and having a good time.
-(Suits is pretty cool, too.)
+(That suit lady is pretty cool, too; dunno what everyone else is on about.)
 - Dislikes: "Drama," buzzkills, being rude for no reason.
 (Who *does* that?)
 - Fun fact: Good with kids!
 Even big kids.
 Why grow up, anyway?
 That's too much, dude.
 </section>